Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

         2.  […] causing any traffic meant for that IP address to be sent to the attacker instead.
 ARP spoofing may allow an attacker to intercept data frames on a network, modify the traffic, or stop all traffic.
 Often the attack is used as an opening for other attacks, such as denial of service, man in the middle, or session hijacking attacks." - Wikipedia - ARP spoofing

+- Now, let's break the command we did on `ettercap`:

+    - `ettercap -T -i eth1 -M arp`

 - "Normal" LAN behavior: